 This paper introduces a model of endogenous network formation and systemic risk.
-In it, agents form networks that efficiently trade-off the possibility of systemic risk with the benefits of trade.
-Second, fundamentally 'safer' economies generate higher interconnectedness, which in turn leads to higher systemic risk.
-Third, the structure of the network formed depends on whether the shocks to the system are believed to be correlated or independent of each other.
-In particular, when shocks are perfectly correlated, the network formed is a complete graph, i.e., a link between every pair of agents.
-This underlines the importance of specifying the shock structure before investigating a given network because a given network and shock structure could be incompatible.
+In it, strategic agents form networks that efficiently trade-off the possibility of systemic risk with the benefits of trade.
+Efficiency is a consequence of the high risk of contagion which forces agents to endogenize their externalities.
+Second, fundamentally 'safer' economies generate much higher interconnectedness, which in turn leads to higher systemic risk.
+Third, the structure of the network formed depends crucially on whether the shocks to the system are believed to be correlated or independent of each other.
+This underlines the importance of specifying the shock structure before investigating a given network as a particular network and shock structure could be incompatible.